ayushsondhiya/Goldman-Sachs-Virtual-Experience/README.md

 This repository contains the submitted files of the tasks assigned by the Goldman Sachs Software Engineering Virtual Experience

 Our job is to crack as many passwords as possible with available tools (e.g. use Hashcat).
-Task : Crack leaked password database
+### Task : Crack leaked password database

-The practical skills I gained from working on this task:
+### The practical skills I gained from working on this task:-

-Cryptography Basics
+-Cryptography Basics
-Password Cracking
+-Password Cracking
-Password Best Practise
+-Password Best Practise

 ## Certificate Of Completion